Durham Downs Station: History

+19th century

 The area just north of the station was Kungadutji land.
 Established prior to 1873, the property was producing quality cattle for market and Messrs McGregor and Co., who owned the station, sold a batch of 205 bullocks and cows in 1875 averaging a price of about A£11 apiece.

 In 1883 the station was put up for sale, following a couple of years of drought, when the partnership between Duncan McGregor and D and R Mailler dissolved.
 The station was advertised as being composed of 42 blocks with an area of 2456 sqmi containing over 14,000 head of cattle, 2,500 sheep and 309 horses.
 Duncan McGregor formed a new company and purchased the property in 1884 for A£78,582.

 The sale was later the cause of a lawsuit in 1886 against the Maillers and McGregor, when Mr Edwarde and Mr Bell attempted to recover A£78,582 for a short delivery on the delivery of stock from the station.
 The plaintiffs complained that there were only 9,000 cattle and 400 sheep instead of 12,000 cattle and 2,000 sheep as a minimum as promised.
 The defendants offered a rebate of A£7,752.
 The court found in favour of the plaintiffs, but charges of fraud against the defendants were dropped.